daleiyang/LockFreeHashTable/README.md

 ## Conclusion
-- If you can concatenate the required key values into a int64, using .Net's Concurrent Dictionary is a good choice.
+- If you can combine the required keys into a long integer, using .Net's Concurrent Dictionary
 - The following content is only used for demonstrating code capabilities, unit testing, and performance testing.

 ## Background